Funding opportunity

 • buildings and other types of infrastructures

 • clinical trials or longitudinal population studies, which have specific governance requirements and for which alternative funding routes are available.
-MRC CoREs may utilise existing cohorts or clinical trials funded through other routes
+MRC CoREs may utilise existing cohorts or clinical trials funded through other routes.
+If such activities are relevant applicants should make clear in the application how these would be supported

 Team project partner

-You may include team project partners that will support your MRC CoRE through cash or in-kind contributions, such as:
+You may include team project partners that will support your research project through cash or in-kind contributions, such as:

 • staff time